 In the vast majority of drones, the gyroscope is encompassed or integrated within the IMU (Inertial Measurement Unit).
-The IMU along with satellite positioning (GPS and GLONASS) are also components of the overall drone flight controller.
+The drone IMU, along with satellite positioning (GPS and GLONASS) are also components of the flight controller system.

-A computer continually calculates the vehicle’s current position.
+On board processors continually calculate the drones current position.
 First, it integrates the sensed acceleration, together with an estimate of gravity, to calculate the current velocity.
 Then it integrates the velocity to calculate the current position.

 IMU Within The Flight Controller

 Flight controllers are not just hardware.
-They are also controlled by sophisticated software programs and mathematical algorithms.
+It includes and is controlled by sophisticated software programs and mathematical algorithms.
 All components within the flight controller must work seamlessly together for the drone to navigate and fly with the utmost of stability.